pswu11/pswu11/README.md

 - ⚡ Fun fact: ...
 -->

+This is Pei (pronounced like "pay").

-- 🔭 I’m currently exploring new career opportunities ideally in open source, dev tools, and/or data analytics spaces.
+- 🔭 I’m exploring: new career opportunities ideally in open source, dev tools, and/or data analytics spaces.
+- 💻 I'm working on: MVP of an AI product
-- 🌱 I’m currently learning: Typescript, React, Express, Node.js ...
+- 🌱 I’m learning: Typescript, React, Prisma, Express, Node.js ...
 - 📫 How to reach me: Linkedin, Twitter, ...
-- ⚡ Fun fact: I've moved 12 times since 2015.
+- ⚡ Fun fact: you can make a lot of puns with my name.